paulymer/SwresTools/README.md

 SwresTools is a set of two tools for exploring and dumping classic Macintosh resource forks, written in Swift.
+The best(worst) part is you can mount a resource fork as a filesystem with FUSE.

 SwresTools can convert some resources to modern types.
 For example, it can translate some <code>snd </code> resources to WAV files.